matloff/worthycsds/README.md

 passes a huge yacht.
 He asks the owner how much the yacht costs.
 The owner answers, "If you have to ask, then you can't afford it."
-The point is that, for the most part, you will only gain from grad school if you really want to do it; if you have to ask whether to pursue graduate study, then you "can't afford it," in terms of time and money spent etc.  This is true both for a Master's degree and a PhD.
+The point is that, for the most part, you will only gain from grad school if you really want to do it; if you have to ask whether to pursue graduate study, then maybe you "can't afford it," in terms of time and money spent etc.  This is true both for a Master's degree and a PhD.

 Master's degree quality varies tremendously from school to school.
 If you get a CS/DS/Stat Bachelor's degree from a research-oriented